tardate/LittleArduinoProjects/playground/LevelIndicatorLM3915/README.md

 But that doesn't mean it can't be used for other purposes.
 This project is a demonstration of driving the display directly with a single PWM pin.

-A second digital pin is used to toggle the dot/bar display mode.
+A second digital pin is used to toggle the dot/bar display mode:

+* "dot" mode is where a single element lights to display the peak value
+* "bar" mode is where all elements light up in bar-graph fashion

 Although when driving the PWM, the dot mode is not particularly useful without further processing of the PWM output to provide a more constant input voltage.